ericcong/FileDepot/README.md

 - `PUT /lockers/:id`:
   1. Retrieve the DynamoDB record of Locker #`id` from `db`.
-  2. If `force == True`, then compute the new expiration timestamp by adding old expiration timestamp and the requested extension seconds, and generate a new presigned POST.
+  2. If `force == True`, then always extend expiration time; If `force == False`, then only extend when the locker expires.
+Compute the new expiration time by adding the current timestamp and the requested extension seconds.
-  3. If `force == False`, then only extend when the locker expires, by adding the current timestamp and the requested extension seconds.
-If the locker's expiration time is extended, then generate new presigned POST, otherwise not.
+  3. If the locker's expiration time is extended, then generate new presigned POST, otherwise not.
   4. Update and return the JSON representation of the Locker entity accordingly.

 - `GET /lockers/:id`: